SpaceGiraffe-io/reqhub-docs/docs/guides/subscriptions-in-depth.md

 We think ReqHub should be a good way for **you** to make money, more than we think it should be a good way for **us** to make money.

 ReqHub aims to provide a secure and trustworthy marketplace for bying and selling subscriptions to APIs.
-ReqHub is a fully PCI compliant solution (or Stripe would probably shut down our account), and all transactions within ReqHub are between the user and ReqHub, not the third-party API vendors.
+ReqHub is a fully PCI compliant solution, and all transactions within the ReqHub platform are between the user and ReqHub, not the third-party API vendors.
 This ensures that all payments are handled consistently and correctly.

 Our PCI compliance is achieved by tools provided by Stripe.
 All credit card form fields are provided by Stripe via `iframe` elements.
 Those field values never reach our servers or interact with our code.
 Upon submitting a credit card form, Stripe generates a randomized token that ReqHub can interact with to create and manage subscriptions.

-We are very grateful for Stripe's PCI compliance solutions&mdash;we don't ever want to know any of your credit card details.
-We absolutely do not want the responsibility of handling that kind of sensitive data!

 ## Initial purchase